aaron-grau/curic/react/readings/on_enter.md

 The React Router API provides route hooks that we can use to trigger callbacks whenever our routes change.
 Read the official documentation [here][documentation].
 As the docs indicate, there are several of these route hooks, but we will concern ourselves with **`onEnter`** today.

 We can use `onEnter` hooks to accomplish things like:
-  * Requesting the `current_user` from our API when our App first mounts.
   * Redirecting anonymous users to a sign-in page if they try to access certain pages.
   * Initiating a new AJAX request when a route's query parameters change.

 These tasks could be accomplished -- to some degree -- with lifecycle methods, but route hooks help simplify our components.

 ## Syntax